 Subject to the terms and limitations contained in the Series F Certificate of Designation and the Preferred Warrants, the Series F-1 Preferred Stock issued in pursuant to the Purchase Agreement will not become convertible into shares of Common Stock and/or Series F-2 Preferred Stock and the Preferred Warrants will not become exercisable until our stockholders approve (i) the issuance of all Common Stock upon conversion of the Series F-1 Preferred Stock, the Series F-2 Preferred Stock and the Preferred Warrant Shares and (ii) the issuance of the Preferred Warrant Shares upon exercise of the Preferred Warrants (collectively, the "Stockholder Approval").
 On the first trading day following the announcement of the Stockholder Approval, each share of Series F-1 Preferred Stock shall automatically convert into Common Stock, at the conversion price of \$3.30 per share, subject to the terms and limitations contained in the Series F Certificate of Designation.
-The Tranche A Warrant is exercisable upon Stockholder Approval until the earlier of 21 days following the Company's announcement of receipt of approval from the FDA of our New Drug Application for HEPZATO ("FDA Approval"), which announcement shall be made promptly after receipt of such written approval, and March 31, 2026.
-The Tranche B Warrant is exercisable upon Stockholder Approval until the earlier of 21 days following our announcement of receipt of recording at least \$10 million in quarterly U.S. revenue from the commercialization of HEPZATO and March 31, 2026; provided, however, that if the FDA Approval occurs on or before February 15, 2024 and the holder of the Tranche B Warrant has not exercised its Tranche A Warrant by or before March 7, 2024, then any Series F-4 Preferred Stock not yet issued pursuant to the Tranche B Warrant at such time shall expire.
-Subject to the limitations set forth in the Series F Certificate of Designation, at the option of the holder, each share of Series F-2 Preferred Stock, Series F-3 Preferred Stock or Series F-4 Preferred Stoc per share, respectively, rounded down to the nearest whole share, and in each case subject to the terms and limitations contained in the Series F Certificate of Designation.
+The Tranche A Warrant is exercisable upon Stockholder Approval until the earlier of 21 days following the Company's announcement of receipt of suproval from the FDA of our New Drug Application for HEPZATO ("FDA Approval"), which announcement shall be made promptly after receipt of such written approval, and March 31, 2026.
+The Tranche B Warrant is exercisable upon Stockholder Approval until the earlier of 1 days following our announcement of receipt of recording at least \$10 million in quarterly U.S. revenue from the commercialization of HEPZATO and March 31, 2026; provided, however, that if the FDA Approval occurs on or before February 15, 2024 and the holder of the Tranche B Warrant has not exercised its Tranche A Warrant by or before March 7, 2024, then any Series F-4 Preferred Stock not yet issued pursuant to the Tranche B Warrant has not exercised its Tranche A Warrant by or before March 7, 2024, then any Series F-4 Preferred Stock not yet issued pursuant to the Tranche B Warrant at such time shall expire.
+Subject to the limitations set forth in the Series F Ce per share, respectively, rounded down to the nearest whole share, and in each case subject to the terms and limitations contained in the Series F Certificate of Designation.

-Holders of Series F Preferred Stock are entitled to one vote for each share of Common Stock into which their Series F Preferred Stock is then-convertible on all matters submitted to a vote of stockholders, other than the Charter Amendment Proposal and this Series F Nasdaq Conversion Proposal, as described herein; provided that until the Stockholder Approval is obtained, the number of shares of Common Stock that shall be deemed issued upon conversion of the Series F Preferred Stock (for purposes of calculating the aggregate votes the holders of Series F Preferred Stock are entitled to on an as-converted Common Stock basis) will be subject to the Share Cap, which is equal to the number of shares of Common Stock equal to 19.9% of the Company's outstanding Common Stock on March 27, 2023 (or 10,061,988 shares of Common Stock).
+Holders of Series F Preferred Stock are entitled to one vote for each share of Common Stock into which their Series F Preferred Stock is thenconvertible on all matters submitted to a vote of stockholders, other than the Charter Amendment Proposal and this Series F Nasdaq Conversion Proposal, as described herein; provided that until the Stockholder Approval is obtained, the number of shares of Common Stock that shall be deemed issued upon conversion of the Series F Preferred Stock (for purposes of calculating the aggregate votes the holders of Series F Preferred Stock are entitled to on an as-converted Common Stock basis) will be subject to the Share Cap, which is equal to the number of shares of Common Stock equal to 19.9% of the Company's outstanding Common Stock on March 27, 2023 (or 10,061,988 shares of Common Stock).